 If a taxpayer has a negative VAT balance in a VAT period, the amount can be recovered, provided that the VAT balance reaches or exceeds an absolute value of HUF 1 million for monthly filers, HUF 250,000 for quarterly filers, or HUF 50,000 for annual filers.

 As a general rule, the deadline for remitting VAT reclaims is 75 days, irrespective of the amount concerned.
 However, if all incoming invoices, regarding which the VAT was deducted in the VAT return, are settled (paid fully to the suppliers) until the due date of the related VAT return, a 30-day deadline can be applied, and if the amount to be transferred exceeds HUF 1,000,000 a deadline of 45 days might be considered.
 The preferential deadline is applicable for taxpayers qualified as a ‘reliable taxpayer’ by the Hungarian tax authority.

 Directive for refunds of foreign taxable persons

-Taxable persons with their establishment in an EU country, other than Hungary, or in Switzerland, Lichtenstein, Norway, or Serbia can recover local VAT.
+Taxable persons with their establishment in an EU country, other than Hungary, or in Switzerland, Lichtenstein, Norway, Turkey or Serbia can recover local VAT.
 The refund applications have to be submitted electronically.
 Reclaim requests should be submitted to the tax authority of the country where the EU-registered taxable person is established.